 How to Use the Font Manager

-Now that you have the font aliases added to the Font Manager you can use those aliases throughout the builders in the theme.
-That includes Cornerstone in the X and Content, Header and Footer builders in the Pro theme.
-Whenever you work with an Element in the builder and there is an option to set a font, you will be presented with the list of the font aliases that you already have been created in the Font Manager:
+Now that you have the font aliases added to the Font Manager you can use those aliases throughout the theme.
+Whenever you work with an Element in Cornerstone and there is an option to set a font, you will be presented with the list of the font aliases that you already have been created in the Font Manager:

 Depending on the font that you choose there, the Font Weight list will change to represent the available font weights of the chosen font.